Blog

 • Selecting fonts and creating typography guidelines for a brand

 Humans rely heavily on words to communicate messaging, so type designers collaborate on a wide array of projects.
-Type designers may be hired to create logos or wedding invitations and they sometimes contribute to brand design by creating, selecting, or pairing fonts.
+Type designers contribute to brand design by creating, selecting, or pairing fonts.
 It’s also common for type designers to create assets for web, marketing, product, or package design.

 6. Infographic design

 At their core, infographics are simply representations of data or information that can be consumed visually.
-Infographics come in the form of 2D illustrations, interactive elements on a website, or even videos.
-The common thread is that they help the viewer more easily understand a bulk of information or complex concepts.
+They can take the form of 2D illustrations, interactive elements on a website, or even videos.
+The common thread is that they help the viewer more easily understand a large amount of information or complex concepts.

 Unleash your creativity on the web